-There are a few reasons why COVID-19 cases may continue to rise even as vaccination rates increase.
-For one, no vaccine is 100% effective, and highly contagious strains like the Delta variant have led to breakthrough infections among a small percentage of vaccinated people.
-As the total number of vaccinated people increases, the pool of unvaccinated people gets smaller—that means proportionally, more cases will be among the vaccinated.
-Breakthrough cases are still a small percentage of total cases.
+There are a few reasons why people who are vaccinated continue to get COVID-19.
+For one, no vaccine is 100% effective at preventing infection, and highly contagious variants have led to breakthrough infections among vaccinated people.
+Also, the level of protection from the vaccine decreases over time, leading to less protection against the virus.
+Ultimately, as the total number of vaccinated people increases, the pool of unvaccinated people gets smaller—that means proportionally, more cases will be among the vaccinated.

-The COVID-19 vaccines continue to be highly effective in reducing risk of severe disease, hospitalization, and death.
-When COVID-19 cases rise, breakthrough infections among vaccinated individuals are more likely to be mild cases, while unvaccinated people are more likely to become severely ill or require hospitalization.
-CDC data show that in August 2021, the risk of dying from COVID-19 in the U.S. was more than 11 times greater for unvaccinated people than for fully vaccinated people.
+While vaccines are developed in part to prevent infection from disease, the main goal of vaccines is to prevent severe illness or death.
+The COVID-19 vaccines continue to be highly effective in reducing risk of severe disease, hospitalization, and death, and can provide sustained protection when you receive a booster dose.
+When COVID-19 cases rise, breakthrough infections among vaccinated individuals are significantly more likely to be mild cases, while unvaccinated people are more likely to become severely ill or require hospitalization.
+CDC data show that through December 25, 2021, the risk of being hospitalized with COVID-19 in the U.S. was 16 times greater for unvaccinated adults than fully vaccinated adults.